ctesta-oneillmsft/asa-vtd/README.md

 2. On the **Custom deployment** form fill in the fields described below.

-* **Subscription**: Select your desired subscription for the deployment.
+   - **Subscription**: Select your desired subscription for the deployment.
-* **Resource group**: Select the **synapse-in-a-day-demos** resource group you previously created.
+   - **Resource group**: Select the resource group you previously created.
-* **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
+   - **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
+Make sure you follow correct Azure [Resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#resource-naming) conventions.
-* **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
+   - **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
+[Visit here](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) to read about password rules in place.
 Your password will be needed during the next steps.
 Make sure you have your password noted and secured.
+   - **Location**: The datacenter where your Azure Synapse environment will be created.

-    > **Important**: The `location` field under 'Settings' will list the Azure regions where Azure Synapse Analytics (Preview) is available as of July 2020.
+    > **Important**: The `location` field under 'Settings' will list the Azure regions where Azure Synapse Analytics (Preview) is available as of September 2020.
 This will help you find a region where the service is available without being limited to where the resource group is defined.

-1. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.
-The provisioning of your deployment resources will take approximately 13 minutes.
+3. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.
+The provisioning of your deployment resources will take approximately 13 minutes. **Wait** until provisioning successfully completes before continuing.
+You will need the resources in place before running the scripts below.

     > **Note**: You may experience a deployment step failing in regards to Role Assignment.
 This error may safely be ignored.